edmofro/redux-persist-error-handler/README.md

 Provides a higher order component to wrap your app in, which purges the redux-persist persisted store if there is a fatal error.
 This avoids your app getting trapped in an infinite crash loop, where dodgy state causes a crash, and the same dodgy state is then rehydrated, causing another crash.
 Of course, you should fix the cause of the dodgy state, but let's at least be a bit graceful to users in the mean time.

+Will only purge for production builds, so that you can still debug when __DEV__ is true.

 ##Usage
 ```javascript
 import React from 'react';